 Each month, the board will require CSUSA to prepare and submit a series of reports that address student achievement, financial operations, and school operations, school culture.
-The board's access to the information contained in the reports is crucial to evaluating how the Academy is progressing toward attainment of the mission.
+The board's access to the information contained in the reports is crucial to evaluating how the School is progressing toward attainment of the mission.
 CSUSA is committed to providing these reports to us on a monthly basis; please see Appendix L for a schedule of board reporting.

-The use of student assessment and performance data is vital to the Academy's mission to close the achievement gap, as evidenced by the Academy's Education Model (detailed in the Education Plan Section).
-Using a continuous improvement process, the Academy will improve student learning and achievement, by regularly evaluating student performance to personalize and target instruction to each students needs.
+The use of student assessment and performance data is vital to the Schools mission to prepare students for success on a global level and equipping them with academic skills, as evidenced by the Schools Education Model (detailed in the Education Plan Section).
+Using a continuous improvement process, the learning and achievement, School will improve student by regularly evaluating student performance to personalize and target instruction to each students needs.
 This data-driven cycle of assessment, analysis, and action is indispensable for increasing student achievement and is the top priority for school-wide improvement.
-Evaluation and assessment are critical aspects of curriculum implementation and improving student achievement.
-Proper assessment verifies that students have successfully acquired crucial skills and knowledge.
+Evaluation and assessment are critical aspects curriculum implementation and improving student achievement.
+Proper of assessment verifies that students have successfully acquired crucial skills and knowledge.
 Assessing student performance in core academic areas will be achieved in various ways, depending on the subject area.

-The Academy will monitor and evaluate specific, measurable goals regarding academic performance.
+The School will monitor and evaluate specific, measurable goals regarding academic performance.
 As detailed in Section II: Mission, Purpose and Goals, academic performance will be measured by increasing the percentage of students who are proficient on the EOG, EOC and SBAC assessments, aligned to the Common Core State Standards CCSS for 2015 and beyond, in math, reading and science.
 When SBAC assessments are unavailable, state EOG and/or EOC assessments will be used in its place.
-In the Academy's first year, these proficiency levels will act as the baseline for future years assessment goals.
+In the Schools first year, these proficiency levels will act as the baseline for future years assessment goals.
 A baseline year will also be used in years where the state introduces new state-wide assessments.
 Additionally, all students will take diagnostic benchmark assessments three times per year.
 Each student will be expected to demonstrate growth based on projected scale score (RIT scored) improvements from one benchmark to the next.
 Nationally normed benchmarks aligned to the CCSS will be used in the areas of reading, language usage and mathematics.
 The general science benchmark is aligned to the NC Essential Standards.
-The board will receive monthly updates of student progress from CSUSA and we will ensure that CSUSA is meeting the mission, vision, and values of the Academy.
+The board will receive monthly updates of student progress from CSUSA and we will ensure that CSUSA is meeting the mission, vision, and values of the School.